tech-cow/blockmaster/README.md

 ## Code Walkthrough

 #### Step 1: Creating Blockchain Class
 In `class Blockchain`: a Blockchain object will contain a series of blocks within a single chain and another array to keep track of transactions.
-It should also have the ability to create a new block, keep track new transactions, and provide a sophisticated hash algorithm.
+It should also have the ability to create a new block, keep track of new transactions, and provide a sophisticated hash algorithm.

 ```python
 # Abstract Data Type of a Blockchain